opmc2/opmc2.github.io/content/authors/admin/_index.md

 ---

 I am a PhD candidate in economics at Sciences Po, supervised by [Ghazala Azmat](https://sites.google.com/site/ghazalaazmat/home) and [Jean-Marc Robin](https://sites.google.com/site/jmarcrobin/home).
 I am interested in labour economics, and in particular why people choose different levels of education and investigating how these choices affect their lives.

+Scroll down to see more about my research or explore the links at the top of the page.